-World's first CO2 storage service soon ready in Norway
+World's First CO2 Storage Service Soon Ready In Norway

 "Public support was and will be crucial to help such innovative projects to advance, especially as CCS costs are still higher than the costs of CO2 emissions in Europe," said Daniela Peta, public affairs director at the Global CCS Institute.

-The Norwegian government has financed 80 percent of the total cost of Northern Lights, a figure that has been kept confidential.
+The Norwegian government has financed 80 percent of the cost of Northern Lights, which has been kept confidential.

-But Northern Lights is part of an ambitious 30-billion-kroner ($2.9 billion) scheme dubbed "Longship" -- after the Viking ships -- of which the state has provided 20 billion kroner.

-The North Sea, with its depleted oil and gas fields and its vast network of pipelines, is an ideal place to bury unwanted greenhouse gases.
+The North Sea, with its depleted oil and gas fields and its vast network of pipelines, is an ideal region to bury unwanted greenhouse gases.

 Several other undersea storage projects are under development in Europe.

-The Greensand scheme, being built off Denmark's coast by British chemicals group Ineos and 23 partners, is due to be launched in late 2025 or early 2026.
+The Greensand scheme, being built off Denmark's coast by British chemicals group Ineos and 23 partners, is due to enter into service in late 2025 or early 2026.

+In Italy, oil group Eni has tied up with gas transporter Snam to build a facility off of Ravenna.

+Northern Lights is part of an ambitious 30-billion-kroner ($2.9 billion) scheme dubbed "Longship" -- after the Viking ships -- of which the state has provided 20 billion kroner.

-The Longship scheme initially included the creation of two CO2 capture sites in Norway.
+The plan initially included the creation of two CO2 capture sites in Norway.

-It has signed with Norwegian fertiliser manufacturer Yara and energy group Orsted to bury CO2 from an ammonia plant in the Netherlands and two biomass power stations in Denmark.
+Northern Lights has also secured cross-border deals with Norwegian fertiliser manufacturer Yara and energy group Orsted to bury CO2 from an ammonia plant in the Netherlands and two biomass power stations in Denmark.

-But it is not easy to sign deals when the EU's emissions trading system (ETS) remains an affordable option.

-"That means that you can emit and pay the ETS instead of trying to find a solution," laments Heijn.
+Some environmentalists worry the technology could provide an excuse to prolong the use of fossil fuels and divert funds needed for renewable energies.

 "Northern Lights is 'greenwashing'," said the head of Greenpeace Norway, Frode Pleym, noting that the project was run by oil companies.